elliot736/rls-gen/docs/adr/002-regex-based-sql-schema-parsing.md

 ## Consequences
 **Positive:** Zero additional dependencies.
 The parsing code is under 50 lines, easy to read, and easy to test.
 It handles the specific subset of SQL that pg_dump produces, which is highly regular and predictable.
 The auditor runs instantly even on large schema files since regex matching is fast.

 **Negative:** The regexes will not handle every valid SQL syntax -- nested parentheses in column defaults, dollar-quoted strings in CHECK constraints, or unconventional formatting could cause mis-parses.
 The approach is brittle if users provide hand-written SQL rather than pg_dump output.
 Edge cases (e.g., column names that are SQL keywords, quoted identifiers) are not handled.
+This trade-off is acceptable because pg_dump output follows a consistent format.

 ## Alternatives Considered
 **`pg-query-parser` / `libpg_query` bindings:** These use PostgreSQL's actual parser and would handle all valid SQL correctly.
 However, they add a native dependency (C library binding), complicating installation on different platforms.
 This is heavy for a tool that only needs table and column names from pg_dump output.